openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 To avoid duplications and inconsistencies, it is not copied here.

-### License scheme
+### Open-source approach

-Because of the nature of its business, Thales expectation is to contribute and get a **sustainable open-source solution**
+The team's expectation is to contribute and get a **sustainable open-source solution**
 - to integrate CVA6 in new ASIC and FPGA projects for a long period and to maintain/upgrade them for several decades for industrial domains (avionic, satellite, railways, energy...);
 - to permit audit and reviews of verification and tools in the context of certifiable security and functional safety;
 - to permit public review to improve the quality of the core and its ecosystem;
 - to foster cooperative projects and connections with academy and research.

-Thereforce, Thales expects:
+Thereforce, the team expects:
 - Not only the core RTL, but also a version of the verification environment and the SW tools are available as open-source.
 - Commercial tools can be added to this basic set to deliver additional value (improved quality, coverage...).
     - But the project shall not depend on a single-source commercial tool.